pcasaes/hexoids/README.md

 WebSockets for client server communication.

 Kafka isn't always the best choice for low latency but it has some interesting properties that were exploited here.
-Primarily a node can be brought up and quickly get caught up to speed by replaying compacted logs.
+Primarily, a node can be started and quickly get caught up to speed by replaying compacted logs.
 In other words the state can be retrieved by replaying all events.

 A client request will reach its node which will enqueue some action onto the game model.
 The game model